-5.2.4.2 Implementation of the remuneration policy for corporate officers for fiscal year ending 31 December 2022 ("overall ex-post vote")
+Implementation of the remuneration 5.2.4.2 policy for corporate officers for fiscal year ending 31 December 2023 ("overall ex-post vote")

-In the context of the "overall" ex-post vote specified by Article L. 22-10-77 I. of the French Commercial Code, the information mentioned in I of Article L. 22-10-9 of the French Commercial Code is the subject of a draft resolution (Resolution 5) subject to the approval of the Combined General Meeting of 18 April 2023 and the unanimous consent of the partners.
+In the context of the "overall" ex-post vote specified by Article L. 22-10-77 I. of the French Commercial Code, the information mentioned in I of Article L. 22-10-9 of the French Commercial Code is the subject of a draft resolution (Resolution 5) subject to the approval of the Combined General Meeting of 15 April 2024 and the unanimous consent of the partners.

-5.2.4.2.1 Remuneration paid and/or awarded to the Manager on a consolidated basis for the fiscal year ended 31 December 2022
+5.2.4.2.1 Remuneration paid and/or awarded to the Manager on a consolidated basis for the fiscal year ended 31 December 2023

-Information mentioned in I of Article L. 22-10-9 5.2.4.2.1.1 of the French Commercial Code (except 5)
+5.2.4.2.1.1 Information mentioned in I of Article L. 22-10-9 of the French Commercial Code (except 5)

-In accordance with the remuneration policy applicable to the General Manager presented above, a payment was made by the company for the fiscal year ending 31 December 2022 to Covivio Hotels Gestion for its term of office as Manager exercised within the company, consisting of total fixed remuneration of €1,217,830.48.
+In accordance with the remuneration policy applicable to the General Manager presented above, a payment was made by the company for the fiscal year ending 31 December 2023 to Covivio Hotels Gestion for its term of office as Manager exercised within the company, consisting of total fixed remuneration of €1,932,656,20, including €18,884.50 corresponding to an adjustment related to the revision of the Syntec index in respect of previous fiscal years.
 No other remuneration was allocated to it in respect of its term of office for this fiscal year.

-It should be noted that Covivio Hotels Gestion did not benefit from any of the following for the fiscal year ending 31 December 2022:
+It should be noted that Covivio Hotels Gestion did not benefit from any of the following for the fiscal year ending 31 December

-- any variable or exceptional element or other benefit of any kind whatsoever - any element of remuneration, remuneration or benefit pursuant to the assumption, cessation or change of functions or subsequent to the exercise of such functions, notably any commitments for pensions or any other lifetime benefit.
+- any exceptional element or other benefit of any kind whatsoever - any element of remuneration, remuneration or benefit pursuant to the assumption, cessation or change of functions or subsequent to the exercise of such functions, notably any commitments for pensions or any other lifetime benefit.

-The proportion relative to the fixed remuneration therefore represents 100% of the total remuneration.
+The proportion relative to the fixed remuneration therefore represents 78% of the total remuneration.